Govt To Allocate 2% Quota For Disabled In Jobs - UrduPoint

 Govt To Allocate 2% Quota For Disabled In Jobs

-Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Monday said government would allocate 2% quota for disabled persons in all government jobs

-ISLAMABAD (UrduPoint / Pakistan Point News - 2nd Dec, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar Monday said government would allocate 2% quota for disabled persons in all government jobs.
+ISLAMABAD, Dec 8 (UrduPoint / Pakistan Point News - 8th Dec, 2019 ) :Special Assistant to Prime Minister on Poverty Alleviation and Social Safety Division (PASSD) Dr Sania Nishtar has said government would allocate 2% quota for disabled persons in all government jobs.

 She said, Ehsaas was government's multi-sectoral and multi-stakeholder coordinated initiative--the biggest and boldest pro-poor programme ever launched in the country.